nadimhafsi/Smart_curtain_flutter/README.md

-## Realisation
+## Demo
 In the Realisation section, you can find the practical implementation of the Automated Curtain System.
-Follow the link below to access the project's realization stored on Google Drive:
+Follow the link below to access the project realization stored on Google Drive:

 [Automated Curtain System - Realisation](https://drive.google.com/file/d/19VnZX2i5d2pTq8h2My7S7OBWzhnuo4O6/view)